zhayujie/chatgpt-on-wechat/README.md

 # Update logs

->**2023.11.11：** when one reply is in processing user can stop the generation of content immediately by sending a message, and the stopped reply won't be stored in the chat history.
+>**2024.1.10：** when one reply is in processing user can stop the generation of content immediately by sending a message, and the stopped reply won't be stored in the chat history.

+>**2024.1.11：** add emoji in tip message, add tip message to tell if the reply is in process.

 # 快速开始